 Trinity Health now offers you the ability to make your payments online – and its free!
 This new service is secure, and allows you to view your statements at your convenience.
 You can also enroll to receive your statements at an email address of your choosing.

-Enroll at https://trinity.webview.com/ with the enrollment number located at the top right hand corner of your statement.
-Once enrolled, you may choose to discontinue this option at any time.
+Login at https://www.personapay.com/trinity with the account number located at the top right hand corner of your statement.

 When You Will Receive Your Bill